 GREENE: Jennifer Weiner is author of the new book "The Next Best Thing."
 Jennifer, thanks so much for talking to us.

 WEINER: This was great.
 Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.